-SECTION 1 Investor Information
+Investor Information

-Legal Name of Investor(s):

-□ I wish to be publicly acknowledged

-□ Name to be acknowledged as (if different than legal name):

-Note: If you agree to be publicly acknowledged we will list you as an investor on our Annual Investor Report and website, www.craft3.org/get-involved/supporters.

-Type of owner or form of ownership:  Individual Individual (joint owners) Corporation Partnership □ Trust □ Other (specify): Note: A grantor or maker of a trust may complete this Application as an individual, or as the trust.
-If applying as an individual grantor or maker of a trust, the applicant must individually qualify as an "accredited investor" under a natural person category found in Section 2 of this Application.
-If applying as a trust, the trust must qualify as an "accredited investor" under a category found in Section 2 of this Application.
+Legal Name of Investor(s): □ I wish to be publicly acknowledged □ Name to be acknowledged as (if different than legal name): Note: If you agree to be publicly acknowledged we will list you as an investor on our Annual l Investor Report and website, www.craft3.org/get-involved/supporters.
+Type of owner or form of ownership: ☐ Individual ☐ Individual (joint owners) ☐ Corporation ☐ Partnership ☐ Trust □ Other (specify): Note: A grantor or maker of a trust may complete this Application as an individual, or as the of a trust, the applicant must individually qualify as an "accredited investor" under a natural If applying as a trust, the trust must qualify as an "accredited investor" under a category foundary for the trust must qualify as an "accredited investor" under a category for the trust must qualify as an "accredited investor" under a category for the trust must qualify as an "accredited investor" under a category for the trust must qualify as an "accredited investor" under a category for the trust must qualify as an "accredited investor" under a category for the trust must expect the person category found in Section 2 of this Application.
+CONTACT INFORMATION Address in Principal State of Residence/Organization: Preferred Mailing Address (if different): Telephone: Email(s): SSN or Taxpayer ID: Date of Birth/Establishment: Note: The USA PATRIOT Act requires all financial institutions to obtain, verify, and record information that identifies each person who purchases a Note-specifically their name, address, date of birth, and social security number or taxpayer identification number.
+PAYMENT PREFERENCES Where should Craft3 direct interest and principal payments. ☐ Electronic payment (provide information here or under a separate cover): ☐ Use Address in Principal State of Residence (above) ☐ Use Preferred Mailing Address (above)

-CONTACT INFORMATION

-Address in Principal State of Residence/Organization:

-Preferred Mailing Address (if different):

-Telephone: •

-Email(s):

-SSN or Taxpayer ID:

-Date of Birth/Establishment:

-Note: The USA PATRIOT Act requires all financial institutions to obtain, verify, and record information that identifies each person who purchases a Note-specifically their name, address, date of birth, and social security number or taxpayer identification number.

-PAYMENT PREFERENCES

-Where should Craft3 direct interest and principal payments.

-D Electronic payment

-(provide information here or under a separate cover):

-□ Use Address in Principal State of Residence (above)

-□ Use Preferred Mailing Address (above)